kellslte/laravel-messager/readme.md

 [![Total Downloads][ico-downloads]][link-downloads]
 [![Build Status][ico-travis]][link-travis]

-This is a wrapper for a few sms service providers i Nigeria.
+This is a wrapper for a few sms service providers in Nigeria.
 This package is meant just for laravel so feel free to install in your app to extend its capablilities.
 Take a look at [contributing.md](contributing.md) to see a to do list.

 ## Installation